zoeurk/arithmetique/README.md

 A tester...
 AUCUNE GARANTIE
-Probably not working(/looks like to work) see code for exit and power scalar
+Probably not working(/looks like to work: tested with ./scripts/for_debug.sh) see code for exit and power scalar